 In the year 2008, Ford was financially unstable.
 Ford owned Jaguar Land-Rover and was struggling financially to keep it running.
 Tata Motors bought Jaguar Land-Rover from Ford in 2008.

 To fund the take over of Jaguar and Land-Rover, Tata Motors wanted to raise capital.
 So instead of taking on debt from banks or other ventures, Tata Motors chose to list its DVR shares.
-With the listing of DVR shares, Tata Motors was able to raise the required capital to buy Jaguar Land-Rover and also keep its Power without the Promoter diluting its shares.
+With the listing of DVR shares, Tata Motors was able to raise the required capital to buy Jaguar Land-Rover.

 Tata Motors DVR was listed on NSE on 5 November 2008.
 Tata Motors DVR shares have a 1/10th voting right for each share.
 So if a person has 10 shares, he will have the right to 1 vote during voting.